 For example, an insurance company might have the following rule: if a customer is under 30 years old, then offer them a 10% discount.

-For example, an insurance company might have a segment it calls “Early Adopters.”
+The carrier could call this segment the “Early Adopters.”
 These are young buyers who use technology to make healthcare decisions, choose insurance plans, and keep track of their health.

 This segment is also most likely to be in excellent health.
 Therefore, an insurer might have the following rule: if a customer is under 30 and prefers to communicate online, then offer an app that has customer rankings of in-network hospitals.